pzucco/pyNetGameSync/README.md

 It uses a fast custom-built (reliable) UDP protocol.

-Take a loot at "\_example_Syncer" and everything will be awnsered.
+Take a loot at "\_example_Syncer.py" and everything will be awnsered.